ghoshkaj/Diabotes/README.md

+# Diabotes

+Try the poe chatbot here: https://poe.com/Diabotes2.0, https://poe.com/Diabotes

+Diabotes is an AI-powered chatbot designed to transform the daily management of diabetes into a more intuitive, personalized, and less overwhelming experience.
+Leveraging real-time health data inputs—like continuous glucose monitoring, heart rate, and sleep patterns—Diabotes provides users with instant, expert advice on nutrition, exercise, and lifestyle adjustments tailored specifically to their unique health profiles and daily routines.
+Unlike traditional health management tools, Diabotes offers a conversational, supportive experience that feels like chatting with a knowledgeable friend who's always there, day or night, to help navigate the complexities of diabetes care.
+Our platform stands out by prioritizing the user experience, making diabetes management more accessible and less clinical.
+It's designed to validate and support the user's efforts, offer practical solutions, and encourage a proactive approach to health.
+Our approach not only has the potential to significantly improve quality of life for millions of people living with diabetes but also to reduce long-term healthcare costs by promoting better daily management and preventing complications.
+With Diabotes, we're not just investing in technology; we're investing in a healthier, happier future for people with diabetes.

 # Poe server bot quick start

 Welcome to the Poe server bot quick start.
 This repository serves as a companion to our